 There are a few things you should do immediately.
 First, you should get your child to a doctor or emergency room.
 If you can, find out whether the dog was up-to-date on its immunizations and rabies shots.
 Your child may need emergency care in order to prevent a serious infection.

 You should also contact the police and the local Animal Control office (see our article on shelters and animal control offices in Maryland) to file reports about the dog that attacked your child.
 These organizations may be able to help you determine the dog’s rabies status, and might have prior records of the dog’s behavior that will be valuable when you put together a case.

 As your child recovers, be sure to take photographs of their injuries and document the healing process.
 Ask them to tell you about the attack, and keep a written record of everything they tell you.
 Many children have trouble sleeping or develop a fear of animals after a dog bite.
 Keeping a record of these issues will be extremely important later.

 If you feel like you need some legal help, contact our Dog Bite Law attorney to schedule a free case evaluation today.FREE CASE EVALUATION

 What If I Know the Dog’s Owner?

-If you know the dog’s owner, dog bite law in maryland requires them to provide you with the dog’s rabies status and immunization record.
+If you know the dog’s owner, requires them to provide you with the dog’s rabies status and immunization record.
 You should also ask for their homeowner’s or renter’s insurance information, since those companies will cover the incident and potentially represent them in court.